qd9069/employee_tracker_mysql_project/README.md

 Please follow the installation instruction below to set up the development environment for running this application:
 - Clone the Repo for this application
+- Install [MySQL](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/) in your local machine if you do not have one yet
 - Open the terminal and find the directory where the Repo has been cloned to
 - Enter the following commands in terminal:
     - `npm init -y` - to generate the package.json and package-lock.json